 \figureref{ExperimentalSetup}(b) shows our experimental setup.
-In our experiment, we assume that each mode has a two-dimensional Hilbert space ($d=2$).
-An input state is represented with a bipartite qubit, and the POVM is represented with a 4 by 4 matrix.
 We employ a continuous-wave (CW) fiber coupled laser at 1548.56~nm as the primary light source.
 The input state is a weak coherent state with an average photon number much less than one.
-The yellow dashed box in \figref{ExperimentalSetup}(b) corresponds to the preparation of input states where the inputs are prepared by attenuating the laser and rotating a quarter wave plate (QWP$_2$) and a half wave plate (HWP$_2$), denoted as Q$_2$ and H$_2$ respectively.
-The dashed purple box corresponds to the two-mode quantum detector comprising of two SNSPDs ({\it Photon Spot}), a polarization beam splitter (PBS$_2$), multiple wave plates and a neutral density (ND) filter.
+The yellow dashed box in \figref{ExperimentalSetup}(b) and \figref{ExperimentalSetup}(c) correspond to the preparation of input states.
+After the polarization beam splitter (PBS$_1$), the horizontally polarized beam with power $P$, described as $|\sqrt{P}\rangle_H \ket{0}_V$, is converted into $\ket{|\alpha|}_H \ket{|\beta| \ee^{i\delta}}_V$ via a quarter wave plate (QWP$_2$) and a half wave plate (HWP$_2$), denoted as Q$_2$ and H$_2$ respectively.
+We use 19 sets of coherent states for the inputs, which are represented by the parameters in the set,

+where we use a vacuum input and two powers, $P_1 = 0.20$~photons and $P_2=0.05$~photons.
+Note that we decide to employ a slightly larger number of coherent states than the minimum number of 14, which corresponds to the degrees of freedom of POVMs with a 6 by 6 matrix representation under the constraint of global phase insensitivity $\pi_{k,l,m,n}^{(i)} = 0$ ($k+l \neq m+n$), to simplify the rotating angles of two wave plates (see Table \ref{tb:WavePlateSet} in Appendix).

+The dashed purple box in \figref{ExperimentalSetup}(b) corresponds to the two-mode quantum detector comprising of two SNSPDs ({\it Photon Spot, Inc.}), PBS$_2$, multiple wave plates and a neutral density (ND) filter.
 Our detector emulates various two-mode measurements by introducing loss in one channel.
 The polarization of the input beam is first rotated by HWP$_0$ with the azimuth angle of $22.5^\circ$, which changes, for example, a horizontally polarized beam into a diagonally polarized beam.
 PBS$_2$ following HWP$_0$ splits the optical beam into two spatially separated beams.
 Various ND filters with corresponding loss $L$ are inserted in one of the two beams.
-Two optical beams are then injected into two SNSPDs through optical fibers.
+Two optical beams are then injected into two SNSPDs through single-mode optical fibers.
 Note that we maximize the quantum efficiencies of the SNSPDs by rotating QWP$_{3,4}$ and HWP$_{3,4}$ placed after PBS$_2$.
 The photon counting signals from the two SNSPDs are then sent to a logical OR gate, and the final detector output is obtained as an on/off signal.